2026-27 Course Catalog

 Amy Inglis ’08 - Avida Love Photography

-Offerings in Expressive Arts include Foundational, Upper-Level/Elective, and Hallmark classes.
-Information about ensembles, lessons, and senior recitals are presented at the end of the department course offerings.
+Expressive Arts offerings include Foundational, Upper Level/Elective, and Hallmark classes.
+Information about ensembles, lessons, and Senior Capstones is presented at the end of the department course offerings.
+These have separate sign-up and application processes, outside of spring course registration.
 No fees or equipment are required for Expressive Arts courses.
 All basic materials are provided.

 Ceramics I

-This year-long course introduces students to the world of Ceramic Art through a contemporary and historical lens.
-Students will gain a comprehensive understanding of the ceramic process, from wet clay to firing their work in the kiln.
-We will delve into ceramics as a tool for personal expression, developing ideas from concept, to sketch, through fabrication, and presentation.
-Students will utilize group critiques to generate feedback and exchange ideas.
-The course will cover hand-building techniques, an introduction to throwing on the pottery wheel, and a range of ceramic surface treatments, including glazing, slips, and experimental processes.
+This yearlong course introduces students to ceramic art through a material and a contemporary and historical lens.
+Students gain a comprehensive understanding of the ceramic process, from wet clay through to firing their work in the kiln.
+They delve into ceramics as a tool for expression, developing ideas from concept to sketch, through to fabrication and presentation.
+Students will engage in group critiques and presentations to generate feedback and exchange ideas.
+The course will cover a range of hand-building techniques, throwing on the pottery wheel, and ceramic surface treatments, slips, underglaze, and glaze.
 Students can expect to finish the course as competent studio potters.

 Grade Level: 9-12